dipace777/CKA-Certification-Course-2025/Day 50/README.md

 ```

 This route is matched last and acts as the catch-all fallback.
 If the request path doesn't match `/iphone` or `/android`, it routes to `desktop-svc`, which serves from the root (`/index.html`).

 ---

-> The catch-all route (`/`) is not a true "default backend" as per Kubernetes Ingress spec, but effectively behaves like one by being the last rule in the list.
-This is compatible with AWS Load Balancer Controller, which does not support `defaultBackend`.

----